johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/Menu.md

 ## Site Builder Details

-From a Site Builder perspective, Vital Menu is comprised of a token collection (`cxMenu`) and a Menu component (`MenuClean`).
-You can use the base Vital Menu token (`cxMenu.Base`) to provide a menu structure, or use default Vital Menu token (`cxMenu.Default`) to provide a menu with submenus structure, or you can even recompose it to meet your site's requirements.
+From a Site Builder perspective, Vital Menu is comprised of a token collection (`vitalMenu`) and a Menu component (`MenuClean`).
+You can use the base Vital Menu token (`vitalMenu.Base`) to provide a menu structure, or use default Vital Menu token (`vitalMenu.Default`) to provide a menu with submenus structure, or you can even recompose it to meet your site's requirements.

 Some recomposed tokens are already provided for Vital, like:

-- Utility (cxMenu.Utility)
+- Utility (vitalMenu.Utility)
-- Footer (cxMenu.Footer)
+- Footer (vitalMenu.Footer)
-- TopNav (cxMenu.TopNav)
+- TopNav (vitalMenu.TopNav)
-- Burger (cxMenu.Burger)
+- Burger (vitalMenu.Burger)

 ### Usage